-The Library of the Classics Institute is a sub-library of the University Library Bern (UB).
-The library is open to the public; however, its collections are primarily intended for members of the university, students and other specialists.
+The Classics Library is open to the public; however, its collections are primarily intended for members of the university, students and other specialists.
 Other interested persons are requested to register beforehand.

-Introductory sessions to the library are offered as part of courses and on request.
-Training sessions in subject-specific research are also offered by the subject librarian for general and comparative linguistics, classical philology: Katharina Steiner.
+Introductory tutorials to the library are offered as part of university courses as well as by request.
+Tutorials in subject-specific research are offered by the subject librarian for classical philology: Dr. Rebecca Iseli.